Draughton, North Yorkshire: Geography

 Draughton is located east of Skipton.
 The boundaries of the civil parish extend around and to the east of the village proper, and include the Chelker Reservoir.
 To the east, the parish extends about 3 km to the River Wharfe and includes three hills and some pockets of ancient woodland; the hamlet of Bolton Bridge, outside the parish boundaries, marks the north-east corner.
 The parish boundaries extend 2 km to the south of the village, and include Draughton moor.
 Northwards and westwards, the parish boundaries follow becks.

 The parish of Draughton is surrounded to the north by Yorkshire Dales National Park, to the east by the Nidderdale Area of Outstanding Natural Beauty, and to the south by the Bradford green belt.

 Transport

 The heritage Embsay and Bolton Abbey Steam Railway passes near the village, and that line's Bolton Abbey Railway station lies within the parish boundaries.
 The A59 road lies just outside of the parish's northern boundary, while the A65 passes through the centre of the parish.

+Work on the A65 bypass started in early December 1990, by Shand Construction, costing £2.18 million.
+It was one mile, to open in March 1992.
+The bypass was opened in mid-December 1991 by the Chairman of the county council, Angela Harris.

 The main street of the village, Low Lane, runs roughly north–south; there is a small stream that runs just east of the village.
 The A65 road marks the bottom of the settled area.
 There is a church named after Saint Augustine in the village.

 The Dales Way passes through the parish's area, in the segment that connects the village of Addingham with Bolton Abbey.
 In 2024, a new footpath was added to take walkers off the B6160 road east of the village proper, near Bolton Bridge.